Understanding Obesity in Cats and How to Get Them Healthy

 Exercise is another important part of the weight loss equation.

 Outdoor Cats – If your cat is in an environment where he or she is safe getting outside on a regular basis, then it is OK to consider letting them out.
 This can be a great way to get them moving.
+Keep these cold weather safety hazards in mind if you are experiencing winter weather.

 Boring indoor environments can be a contributing factor to obesity in cats.
 Environmental enrichment can help a cat become more active and expend energy to obtain its food.
 Try hiding food throughout the house in multiple dishes so your cat has to “hunt” for it.
 Other items that can be provided to increase activity include climbing towers, window perches, scratching posts and cat toys.